 “There are three lanes for driving in Puerto Rico: Slow, stoned and drunk.”

 Going to San Juan for skateboard-related reasons isn’t exactly new.
 Mainland skateboard companies have been going there for years.
 However, it does seem that Puerto Rico trips have been occurring with greater frequency for northeasterners recently.
-Miami, the go-to northeastern getaway for someone uninterested in an L.A. trip, has been getting more blown out and tougher to skate.
-Unless you’re packing ten dudes in a van and driving 1,200 miles, travel between the two is not much different: an extra 45 minutes on a plane and roughly the same ticket price.
+Miami, the go-to northeastern getaway for someone uninterested in a L.A. trip, has been getting more blown out and tougher to skate.
+Unless you’re packing ten dudes in a van and driving 1,200 miles, travel to P.R. is not much different: an extra 45 minutes on a plane and roughly the same ticket price.
 As a result, you get to be on an island with warmer water, newer spots, fewer distractions, and best of all, you’re not in Florida.

 Alexander Mosley & friends.
 Guest tricks from Billy Rohan, Ferni & Alberto.
 Alternate YouTube link.